Making A Public Interest Disclosure

 The Ombudsman provides general information applicable to all agencies about how agencies handle and manage PIDs, the types of conduct which may be the subject of a PID and the process of making a disclosure.

-PIDs regarding an intelligence agency or the network activity warrant functions of the AFP or the ACIC can be made directly to the IGIS, or allocated to the IGIS for investigation by the receiving agency.
+PIDs regarding NIC agencies within our jurisdiction can be made directly to the IGIS, or allocated to the IGIS for investigation by the receiving agency.

-Our responsibilities under the PID Act also include:
+Our responsibilities under the PID Act also include the following with reference to NIC agencies in our jurisdiction:

-• if a PID is made regarding an intelligence agency or the network activity warrant functions of the AFP or the ACIC, the agency handling the PID must keep us informed of its progress and its follow-up actions.
+- an agency handling a PID must keep us informed of its progress and follow-up actions.
 There are specific timeframes within which the agency must provide notice to us of such disclosures

-• monitoring the actions of intelligence agencies to ensure they comply with the PID scheme
+- monitoring the actions of agencies to ensure they comply with the PID scheme

-• assisting current and former public officials of intelligence agencies in relation to the operation of the PID Act
+- assisting current and former public officials in relation to the operation of the PID Act

-• receiving and investigating complaints about the handling of public interest disclosures by intelligence agencies, including reprisal actions
+- receiving and investigating complaints about the handling of public interest disclosures by agencies

-• promoting education and awareness about the PID scheme within intelligence agencies.
+- promoting education and awareness about the PID scheme within agencies.

 Under the PID scheme, disclosures can be made by current or former 'public officials'.
-This is a broad term which includes all Commonwealth public servants (which includes the staff of the intelligence agencies).
+This is a broad term which includes all Commonwealth employees (which includes the staff of the NIC agencies).
 Potential disclosers can also be deemed to be 'public officials' in certain circumstances.

 Conduct which may be the subject of a PID includes, but is not limited to: